include4eto/cslp/README.md

 # Computer Science Large Practical 2016-17
+This a bin collection simulator written in Python.
+The full specifications are available under `/doc/cslp-2016-17.pdf`.
+A corresponding report outlining the work in detail is available under `/doc/report.pdf`.

 **NOTE: Miscellaneous notes at the end of this document**
 ## Command line parameters
 - `-a, --algorithm`: Algorithm to use.
 One of greedy, priority, synamic